AntoniouIoannis/PowerBI-demo/README.md

 # PowerBI-demo
-my fisrt demostrate to create real awesome Bussiness Intelligence stuff
+... purpose of training and experience of program development! my first demostrate to create real awesome Bussiness Intelligence stuff